 He holds a B.A. in history from Baldwin Wallace University and an M.A. in history from the University of Memphis.

-Senior Program Officer Education
+Program Director, Public Education

 Previously Alecia was a senior administrative assistant at Eaton Corporation in its HR Administrative Center of Excellence (ACOE).
 Prior to this, she also worked for Hilton Hotels as an assistant general manager in Richmond, Virginia and Solon, Ohio.